-In the original The Legend of Zelda, a completely unaltered version of the level one boss returns guarding level seven.
-With the best sword in the game — which is obtainable by that point — he's a One-Hit KO.
+- In The Legend of Zelda, a completely unaltered version of the Level 1 boss (Aquamentus) returns guarding Level 7.
+With the best sword in the game — which is obtainable by that point — it can be killed in one hit.

-This happens a lot in Zelda games, though often the boss will bring some of his friends the second time to offset his relative weakness.
-It still gets played straight sometimes, such as the giant scorpion boss in The Legend of Zelda: Skyward Sword, which reappears later... after your sword has been upgraded to do double damage, making the boss much easier to kill.
+- Moldarach in Skyward Sword, which reappears later... after your sword has been upgraded to do double damage, making the boss much easier to kill.

 Massively Multiplayer Online Role Playing Game